Enter a world you can only hear

 Players are prompted for a seed when starting a new experience.
 Seeds can be any string, or the game can generate one from a dictionary of words by selecting the Randomize button. soundStrider will attempt to parse bookmark codes when they are used as seeds.

 In soundStrider players are equipped with a virtual instrument.
+It can also be used standalone from the Instrument screen.
 Multiple input methods are available for playing along with its worlds:

 The virtual instrument is best experienced with a MIDI input device such as a keyboard with pitch and modulation wheels and a sustain pedal.
 Played notes will be transposed such that the current scale can be played on all white keys.